Engrgit/ojumi/README.md

 ```

 ### Quick Start
-To kick off a Ojumi agent with a classic reinforcement learning environment, here's a quick example.
+To kick off a Ojumi agent with a classic computer vision problem.
+Here's a quick example.
 ```
  pip instll ojumi
 ```